zoometh/thomashuet/profiles/oxford/team/thomas.md

 #### Week 4

-- developed the IIIF on a AWS Arches/EAMENA training instance
+- Developed the IIIF on a AWS Arches/EAMENA training instance
     - pre-contact with the Bodleian Library: specialcollections.enquiries@bodleian.ox.ac.uk

+- Posting on IIIF, basemaps, etc., on Arches Forum and/or Arches Slack

+- Bulk uploads for Michael, Mohamed

+- Start Durham MOOC comments reviewing

-- attended 'Archaeology and Heritage in the Global South: Decolonising Theory and Practice' round-table
+- Attended 'Archaeology and Heritage in the Global South: Decolonising Theory and Practice' round-table

+- Reviewing many abstracts for the [CAA22 Oxford conference](https://2022.caaconference.org/)

-- attended meetings:
+- Attended meetings:
     - 1-to-1 with Amy
     - APAAME meeting with Bill, Bob and Jeremy

-- Start Durham MOOC comments reviewing
+    - informal Thursday Arches meeting with UCL, Cambridge, etc.

+- Scheduled next week:
+    - internationalisation meeting with Crystal, Stefania Merlo, Ash Smith